Data, data everywhere – but where do marketers begin?

-The Journey creator can be improved with the introduction of a lifelong control group, to allow the cross comparison between different journeys.
-Also, insights gained through Optibot's recommendations can be further improved to become more tailored to Gaming or Retail, depending in which industry the operator belongs to.
+The Journey creator can be improved by introducing a lifelong control group, to allow the cross-comparison between different journeys.
+Also, insights gained through Optibot's recommendations can be further improved to become more tailored to Gaming or Retail, depending on which industry the operator belongs to.

 – Optimove Review, Athina Z

 Data can sometimes seem infinite.
-Cutting through all that noise just to find what exactly you’re looking for can be a Herculean task, especially if you have all your data spread across disparate systems.
-CDPs act like a map when it comes to assembling all that data and pointing out which way to go.
+Cutting through all that noise to find what exactly you’re looking for can be a Herculean task, especially if you have all your data spread across disparate systems.
+CDPs act like a map when assembling all that data and pointing out which way to go.